matthewarcus/xrshader/README.md

 ## How it works

 * Projection & view matrix
-In clipspace, the camera is at `(0,0,1,0)`, ie. infinitely far away in the positive z direction.
-To get a real camera position, apply the inverse of the projection matrix combined with the view matrix (which defines how the user is positioned in the reference frame).
+In clipspace, the viewer is at `(0,0,1,0)`, ie. infinitely far away in the positive z direction.
+To get a real viewer position, apply the inverse of the projection matrix combined with the view matrix (which defines how the user is positioned in the reference frame).
 ```javascript